Neck Pain Causes & Treatment

-There are many causes of neck pain.
+There are many neck pain causes.
 While most are related to posture and muscle strain, there are some areas of concern that one should be aware.

-Acute pain (recent onset) with limited motion may, especially in a younger person, is likely to follow trauma or a persistant new activity.
+Acute pain (recent onset) with limited motion may, especially in a younger person, be likely to follow trauma or a persistent new activity.
 Neck muscles are usually tender.

-Middle age persons with neck pain may present persisting or recurring pain, which is sometimes associated by tingling in the arms or fingers and may even display chest pain from an affected C6 nerve root, sometimes called cervical angina.
-These symptoms, without a history of trauma, is suggestive of degenerative disc disease, sometimes called arthritis of the cervical spine or cervical spine spondylosis.
+Middle age persons may present persisting or recurring neck pain, which is sometimes associated by tingling in the arms or fingers and may even display chest pain from an affected C6 nerve root, sometimes called cervical angina.
+These symptoms, without a history of trauma, is suggestive of degenerative neck pain causes, sometimes called arthritis of the cervical spine or cervical spine spondylosis.

-Muscle spasm or strain will often cause pain in the scapular area between the shoulder blades, the top or back of the shoulder and radiating into the neck.
+Muscle spasm or strain will often cause pain between the shoulder blades, the top or back of the shoulder and radiating into the neck.
 This can be associated with stress or poor posture.
 These problems are often called myofascial pain syndromes and can be associated with areas of chronic strain called myofascial trigger points.
 One type of chronic syndrome is fibromyalgia, which has specific areas of associated pain.
-Muscle spasm is among the most common causes of neck pain and usually responds to lifestyle modifications and basic therapeutic measures such as massage, heat, traction and anti-inflammatory analgesics that are readily available over the counter.
+Muscle spasm is among the most common neck pain causes and usually responds to lifestyle modifications and basic therapeutic measures such as massage, heat, traction and anti-inflammatory analgesics that are readily available over the counter.

-Whiplash is a hyperextension injury usually resulting as a result of a rear-end motor vehicle accident.
+Whiplash is an injury from a rear end collision usually resulting as a result of a rear-end motor vehicle accident.
 Symptoms of neck stiffness and headache usually occurs 24 to 48 hours after the accident, depending on the extent of the injury.
-Chronic pain resulting from whiplash injuries is often from a facet joint syndrome which can be responsible for neck related headaches.
+Chronic pain resulting from a whiplash injury is often from a facet joint syndrome which can be responsible for neck related headaches.

 Headache is often found in association with neck pain.
 Patients with arthritis often complain of occipital (base of head) headaches.
-As mentioned previous, a facet syndrome is often the cause where articular facets and joint capsules are involved, however, ligaments, disc and nerve roots can also cause headaches.
+As mentioned previous, a facet syndrome is often the cause where neck joints and joint capsules are involved, however, ligaments, disc and nerve roots can also cause headaches and/or neck pain.
 Tension headaches and migraine headaches often have neck pain associated which can can appear before the headache or persist after the headache is gone.
 Conditions causing neck pain and headaches can be degenerative disc disease or arthritis, rheumatoid arthritis, disc herniation and spinal cord tumors.

 Vertigo (feeling of moving or spinning), nystagmus (unintentional jittery movement of the eyes) and tinnitus (ringing in the ears) are symptoms which may accompany neck pain.
 These group of symptoms may suggest a vascular problem and sometimes are caused by cranial settling due to rheumatoid arthritis.
 Drop attacks, especially when moving the neck, also suggests vascular disease.